By Eben van Tonder & Christa Berger, 7 August 2025

 This investigation was prompted by an obscure but telling nineteenth-century meat-processing practice in which fat was “spouted” from the mouth onto pork carcasses to protect them from spoilage.
 While modern hygienists recoiled at the image, the method bears remarkable similarity to a vast array of pre-scientific practices in which the mouth and its fluids served as instruments of transformation.
 Whether as part of love charms in Styria, tree-healing spells in Hungary, or spit-offerings in Nigerian and Japanese shrines, these acts suggest that saliva was understood as more than just fluid.
 It was essence, vitality, and intentionality in liquid form.

-This work explores the practice of spitting and the use of saliva and fat in cultural, spiritual, and technological contexts across regions, including the United Kingdom, Germany, Austria, Hungary, the Balkans, Russia, South Asia, East Asia, and Southeast Asia.
+This work explores the practice of spitting and the use of saliva and fat in cultural, spiritual, and technological contexts across regions, including the United Kingdom, Germany, Austria, Hungary, the Balkans, Russia, South Asia, East Asia, Southeast Asia, Africa, Northern Europe, and South America.
 Drawing on historical manuals, anthropological accounts, folk medicine, and religious rites, it considers saliva as a substance through which people connected with the sacred, preserved the perishable, and negotiated the boundaries between purity and danger, self and other, body and spirit.

 United Kingdom